Sara-AbdelAziz/assignment/README.md

 - Features:
 	• Show the menu’s different categories and under each category show the available items.
 (Done)
 	• For each item show its price.
 (Done)
-	• Implement 2 roles to control viewing and editing of the menu when a user logs in (use static login), For Admin view please follow the attached design example.
 	• User Role: Can View the menu
 	• Admin Role:
 			• Can View the menu.
 (Done)
 			• Can add new Categories.(Done)
             • Can add new Items.